wrboyce/autolat/README.md

 ## WebService

-There is a base Web Service class which tries to handle logging into a webservice that doesn't provide an API.
+There is a base Web Service class which tries to handle logging into a webservice that does not provide an API.
 It can easily be extended to add custom services:

     from autolat import WebService